Task Force Logistics Symposium Sets Sights on Success

+The two-day symposium afforded groups the opportunity to discuss deployment schedules plus exercise time lines in order to draft concepts of logistics support spanning the continuum of events.

+“As Supply Officer aboard USS America it was great to meet and synch with other enablers across the Navy/Marine Corps team ahead of our patrol,” said Cmdr.
+Danny Ewing, USS America’s (LHA 6) supply officer.
+“A lot of people don’t realize the amount of coordination and planning that happens behind the scenes to accomplish the mission.
+From ensuring our units have the appropriate ammunition to getting our Sailors and Marines their mail, what the Navy and Marine Corps do on a daily basis wouldn’t happen without a robust theater logistics network.”

-SASEBO, Japan (Nov.
-8, 2023) — Donald Tyer, U.S. Pacific Fleet’s husbanding services program manager, speaks to various unit representatives about logistics planning and concepts during a logistics symposium hosted by Expeditionary Strike Group 7 in Sasebo, Japan.
-Expeditionary Strike Group 7 is an operational command based out of Okinawa and is responsible for conducting expeditionary warfare operations to support a full range of U.S. Seventh Fleet theater contingencies, ranging from humanitarian assistance and disaster relief to full combat operations.
-(U.S. Navy photo by Mass Communication Specialist Second Class Chase Stephens/Released)
+Task Force 76/3, headquartered in Okinawa, Japan is the sole forward-deployed amphibious force in the U.S. 7th Fleet area of responsibility and is responsible for conducting expeditionary warfare operations to support a full range of U.S. 7th Fleet theater contingencies, ranging from humanitarian assistance and disaster relief to full combat operations.

 |Date Taken: